How To Edit Your WordPress User Profile

 6 – Name > First Name / Last Name

-You can change the First Name and Last Name details in this section.
+You can change your First Name and Last Name data in this section.

 Just type the first name and last name into the name fields …